Low-Dimensional and Transversely Curved Optimization Dynamics in Grokking: Discussion and Theoretical Connections

 Our findings admit a natural interpretation in the language of dynamical systems, proceeding through four phases: \begin{enumerate} \item \textbf{Compression.} Early training collapses the weight trajectory onto a low-dimensional slow manifold (PC1 captures 68--83\% of variance; \Cref{sec:rank1}).
 The optimizer finds a rank-1 subspace and confines subsequent motion to it. \item \textbf{Transverse instability.} Curvature accumulates in the normal bundle of this manifold ($10$--$1000\times$ defect growth; \Cref{sec:curvature}), while the trajectory remains empirically invariant ($\rho \approx 1.000$; \Cref{sec:integrability}).
 The system becomes increasingly sensitive to off-manifold perturbations. \item \textbf{Critical transition.} Weight decay provides a sustained pressure toward lower-norm solutions.
 Combined with the accumulated transverse curvature, this drives the trajectory through a bifurcation into the generalizing basin. \item \textbf{Reorganization.} The trajectory settles into a new regime characterized by lower curvature anisotropy along the optimization path---the post-grokking solution. \end{enumerate}

 This parallels the classical scenario of slow-manifold collapse followed by transverse bifurcation in dissipative dynamical systems.
+The spectral analysis of \Cref{sec:spectral} further sharpens this picture: the transverse instability phase corresponds to a near-degeneracy of the leading singular values of $W_Q$ and $W_K$, and the critical transition corresponds to a spectral symmetry-breaking event in which one singular mode dominates and the attention operators align into a shared eigenbasis.
 The learning rate controls the damping: low $\eta$ produces overdamped dynamics with gradual defect buildup, high $\eta$ produces underdamped dynamics with rapid transitions (\Cref{sec:lr_sweep}).

 \paragraph{Limitations of the dynamical-systems analogy.} While this interpretation is supported by the temporal ordering (curvature precedes generalization) and the causal necessity of orthogonal gradient flow (\Cref{sec:interventions}), the available geometric signals---commutator defect, trajectory--curvature alignment, and invariance measure---do not combine into a \emph{predictive} composite diagnostic that discriminates grokking from non-grokking operations in advance.
 The invariance measure is identically~1 across all conditions; trajectory--curvature alignment is noisy and overlapping; and defect magnitude only separates grokking from non-grokking operations retrospectively.
 Moreover, the same grokking operations trained \emph{without} weight decay exhibit comparable defect acceleration without generalizing, confirming that curvature growth alone is insufficient---regularization pressure is the additional ingredient.
 This raises the possibility that local curvature measurements alone may not suffice to predict grokking.
 Local geometric diagnostics can detect that the loss landscape is reorganizing---transverse instability is growing, curvature is accumulating in the normal bundle---but whether this reorganization leads to generalization likely depends also on global properties of the landscape (such as the existence of a low-norm generalizing basin) and on exogenous factors like regularization strength.
 Understanding how local curvature dynamics interact with global landscape structure to produce the grokking transition remains an important open question.